Astemes/astemes-lunit/docs/20_Framework Architecture/Framework Architecture.md

 ## Test Runner

 A test runner is a process executing a Test Suite and collecting the results.
-LUnit supports spawning multiple parallell test runners, which can significantly reduce the test time for large test suites.
+LUnit supports spawning multiple parallel test runners, which can significantly reduce the test time for large test suites.
 Test runners may run in separate threads and can leverage a multithreaded processor to run tests concurrently.
-When the Parallell Test Runner is enabled, tests are grouped into one suite for each Test Case class and all these are then executed in separate threads.
+When the Parallel Test Runner is enabled, tests are grouped into one suite for each Test Case class and all these are then executed in separate threads.

 ## Test Finder